 The Bair Hugger Warming Blanket is a device used to help maintain a patient’s body temperature while they are undergoing surgery.
 By doing this, bleeding is decreased and recovery time is lessened along with other benefits.
 In order to maintain body temperature, warm air is pushed through a flexible hose into a blanket which is draped over the patient.
 The warm air is discharged over the patient’s body, meanwhile air is also released under the surgical table.

 Complications Associated With This Device

-An issue is presented regarding the air discharged underneath, because it may contain germs and bacteria which can potentially land on the surgical site.
+The main issue with this device is that the air that gets discharged underneath may contain germs and bacteria, which can potentially land on the surgical site.
 Many problems and risks are then introduced, including deep joint infections, which are especially common during hip and knee surgeries.
 This device is also especially harmful to patients receiving artificial heart valves.

-If an infection were to be obtained, treatments include a combination of surgical procedures and antibiotic therapy.
+If an infection were to develop, treatment includes a combination of surgical procedures and antibiotic therapy.
 Severe cases may even require amputation, joint fusion, or removal and a two-stage revision surgery.

 The usage of this device alone has shown a 400% increase of infection.
 The manufacturers of this device knew of these risks, but failed to warm doctors and patients.

 Generally speaking, infections are caused by bacteria.
 Bacteria exist all throughout our bodies, yet our immune system is able to control and regulate it.
 Because most joint replacements are made up of metal and plastic, it is very difficult for our immune systems to attack bacteria in implants, like they can in other areas of our bodies.
 The bacteria may even form a thin layer over the implant, acting like a shield which resists any antibiotics; this is why surgery may be required.